 Laura Bell graduated from Douglass College, Rutgers University, where she studied with Fluxus artist Robert Watts.
 At Goddard College, in Vermont, she did graduate work with painter Anne Tabachnick.
 Her work has been exhibited in New York City, Provincetown, New Haven, Chicago, Philadelphia, Berlin, and elsewhere.
 She has been an artist-in-residence at the Millay Colony for the Arts and is a recipient of an Artists Space Grant.
 Her paintings and works on paper can be seen at lauraelizbell.net.
 Laura lives and has her studio in the Bronx.

-Ian Ganassi's poetry, prose and translations have appeared in over 100 journals, including New American Writing, The Yale Review, and New England Review.
-Recent news includes poems in, and forthcoming in, The American Journal of Poetry, BlazeVOX and Clockwise cat.
-His poetry collection Mean Numbers was published in September of 2016.
-Selected images from an ongoing collaboration with painter Laura Bell can be viewed at www.thecorpses.com.
+Ian Ganassi’s poetry, prose and translations have appeared in more than 100 literary magazines, including New American Writing, The Yale Review, and New England Review.
+Recent news includes poems in First Literary Review-East, Otoliths, and forthcoming in Amp, Poetry Pacific and Bending Genres.
+His poetry collection Mean Numbers was published in 2016.
+His new collection, True for the Moment is due out in the fall of 2019 from MadHat Press.
+Selections from an ongoing collaboration with a painter can be found at www.thecorpses.com.